4d/docs/docs/API/MailAttachmentClass.md

 The `MAIL New attachment` command <!-- REF #_command_.MAIL_New_attachment.Summary -->allows you to create an attachment object that you can add to an [Email object](emailObjectClass.md#email-object)<!-- END REF -->.

-You can pass either a path or a Blob as the contents of the attachment.
+You can pass either a path or a Blob to define the attachment.

-- In *path*, pass a **text** value containing the path of the attachment file, expressed with the system syntax.
+- If you use a *path*, pass a **text** value containing the path of the attachment file, expressed with the system syntax.
 You can pass a full path name or a simple file name (in which case 4D will search for the file in the same directory as the project file).

-- In *blob*, pass a **BLOB** value containing the attachment itself.
+- If you use a *blob*, pass a **BLOB** value containing the attachment itself.

 The optional *name* parameter lets you pass the name and extension to be used by the mail client to designate the attachment.
 If *name* is omitted and: